CheeseGrinder/poppy-ui/core/src/components/checkbox/readme.md

 ## Overview

-Checkboxes are used to select or deselect a value.
+Toggles are switches that change the state of a single option.
 They can be switched on or off by pressing.
 Toggles can also be `"checked"` programmatically by setting the checked property.